gcambara/cape/README.md

 ```

 ## Acknowledgments 🙏
-Many thanks to Tatiana Likhomanenko for code reviewing and clarifying doubts about the paper and the implementation. :)
+Many thanks to the paper's authors for code reviewing and clarifying doubts about the paper and the implementation. :)